Volume fluctuations and higher order cumulants of the net baryon number: Numerical results in the PQM model

+Fig.~\ref{r} shows the effect of volume fluctuations on the $R_{4,2}$ and $R_{6,2}$ ratios, obtained in the PQM model at fixed $T^3 v_2=1$.
+The contribution of the volume fluctuations to both ratios are positive, and grows with temperature.
+This effect is also illustrated in Fig.~\ref{r_vs_v2}, where the ratios $R_{n,m}$ at the crossover transition temperature are shown as functions of $v_{2} T_{\rm pc}^3$.

-These results show that volume fluctuations tend to suppress the signature of the chiral transition in the cumulants of net baryon number.
+The above results indicate that volume fluctuations tend to suppress the signature of the chiral transition in the cumulants of net baryon number.
 Here, the ratio $R_{6,2}$ seems to be particularly sensitive.
 Consequently, the usefulness of fluctuations of conserved charges as a probe of criticality in heavy ion collisions, depends crucially on the possibility to control volume fluctuations.

+In general, volume fluctuations are difficult to assess.
+In heavy ion collisions they depend on the centrality of the collision, on the definition used to fix the number of participants and on the kinematic window, where the fluctuations are measured.
+Thus, $v_2$ is specific to a given experimental setup.

+In order to explore the dependence of $v_2$ on the collision geometry, we performed a Glauber Monte Carlo simulation, using the standard parameters for Au-Au collisions~\cite{Alver:2008aq}.
+We assume that the volume is proportional to number of participants $N_{\rm part}$ times a volume factor $V_0$, which we fix to be equal to the volume of the proton, $V_{0}=2.83$ fm$^{3}$.
+We compute the fluctuations in $N_{\rm part}$ for a fixed number of charged particles $N_{\rm ch}$.
+A similar procedure is adopted by the STAR collaboration in their data analysis Ref.~\cite{star}.
+Since we adopted a small value for $V_{0}$, we expect that the resulting estimate of $v_{2}$ is effectively a lower limit.
+In Fig.~\ref{glauber_v2}, we show the dependence of $v_2$ on the number of charged particles, $N_{\rm ch}$.
+We find that the reduced variance, $v_2$, is approximately constant except for very central collisions, where the volume fluctuations are strongly suppressed.

+To assess the expected centrality dependence of the baryon number fluctuations, we use the Glauber result for $v_{2}$ and assume that the freeze-out temperature $T_{\rm fr}=T_{\rm pc}$ and that it depends only weakly on centrality.
+The resulting ratios $R_{4,2}$ and $R_{6,2}$ are shown in Fig.~\ref{glauber_ratios} as functions of $N_{\rm ch}$ and $\langle N_{\rm part}\rangle$.

+Recently, preliminary data on $R_{4,2}$ and $R_{6,2}$, obtained by the STAR collaboration, were reported in Refs.~\cite{Lizhu} and \cite{Luo:2011ts}.
+It is found that both ratios are essentially independent of the number of participants in collisions ranging from $\langle N_{\rm part} \rangle =2$ to $350$.
+As shown in Fig.~\ref{glauber_ratios}, our model also yields a weak dependence of $R_{4,2}$ and $R_{6,2}$ on the number of participants, except for very central collisions where volume fluctuations are suppressed.
+We stress, however, that this schematic model is not expected to yield a quantitative description of the experimental data.